‘Bachelorette’ Ending Bashed As Hannah Brown Ruins Tyler Cameron’s Chances Of Becoming ‘The Bachelor’

 On Tuesday’s Bachelorette finale, Brown rejected suitor Tyler Cameron’s proposal and instead got engaged to Jed Wyatt.
 But one day into her engagement, The Bachelorette star found out Wyatt was still in a relationship with a hometown girlfriend while he was on the show.
 On the live finale, it was revealed that Brown and Wyatt ended their engagement and are no longer together.

-Cue Tyler Cameron, who appeared on the live After the Final Rose segment to offer The Bachelorette his support after her not-so-happy ending.
-As fan rallied for Cameron to be the next Bachelor, Hannah decided to be “bold” and ask her rejected suitor for a second chance.
+Cue Tyler Cameron, who appeared on the live After the Final Rose segment to offer the bachelorette his support after her not-so-happy ending.
+As fans rallied for Cameron to be the next bachelor, Hannah decided to be “bold” and ask her rejected suitor for a second chance.

 “You’re an incredible guy, and I’m a single girl… I was thinking maybe we could go for a drink,” Brown said, to which Cameron replied that he would “love to.”